ErnieAllen/qdmetrics/README.md

-    -refresh #          Seconds between calls to refresh router topology [60] -local true|false   Only query the connected router [false] -edge true|false    Query edge routers [true] Connection options:
+    -refresh #          Seconds between calls to refresh router topology [60] -local true|false   Only query the connected router [false] -edge true|false    Query edge routers [true]
+    -cache true|false   Cache statistics [false]
+                        When --cache is true, --poll determines frequency of statistics updates
+    -poll #             Seconds between calls to refresh statistics [5] Only applies if --cache is true Connection options:
     -address            Address of router
     -port               Http enabled port on which a router is listening [5673]